mthulq/king-county-metro-bunching-heatmap/README.md

 - **Frontend:** HTML, CSS, JavaScript, Mapbox GL JS heatmap template (adapted from course materials).
 - **Backend / Pre‑processing:** Python (pandas, NumPy, possibly GeoPandas) for GTFS processing and CSV/GeoJSON generation.
 - **Version control & hosting:** GitHub + GitHub Pages.

-## AI Use Disclosure

-We use ChatGPT only for **coding assistance and debugging**, brainstorming UI ideas, and polishing documentation (including parts of this README).
-All core design decisions, data processing logic, and interpretation of results are done by the project team.